torquebox/torquebox.org/news/2011-03-28-java-resource-injection-for-torquebox.md

 The most "exciting" (I guess) aspect of injection these days is known as **Context and Dependency Injection**, or CDI.

-In its barest form, CDI is embodied in through the `@Inject` annotation.
+In its barest form, CDI is embodied through the `@Inject` annotation.
 It's an instruction to the container to find or create an appropriate implementation, and give it to me at the right time.